CoPE-VideoLM: Leveraging Codec Primitives For Efficient Video Language Modeling

-To this end, we propose to use transformer-based encoders to aggregate the information of all motion vectors and residuals from a given frame.
-These encoders are first pre-trained to adapt them to the space of the image encoder and then, integrated with a state-of-the-art open-source VideoLM for end-to-end finetuning.
-The final model matches the performance of top VideoLMs and even surpasses them on several benchmarks despite using substantially fewer tokens.
-We extensively validate our approach across $14$ benchmarks, demonstrating consistent gains across general video QA, temporal understanding, long-form reasoning, and spatial scene understanding tasks.
-Our main contributions are as follows: \begin{itemize} \item We propose a novel way to encode videos for VideoLMs by leveraging the standardized compressed representation of video codecs.
-Codec primitives allows us to skip redundant RGB information, reducing the TTFT by up to $86$\% and token usage by up to $93$\%. \item We introduce two lightweight architectures for encoding codec primitives, achieving substantially higher compression rates / lower token counts than traditional image-based encoders. \item We propose a pre-training strategy for codec-primitive encoders that aligns their representation space with that of image encoders, enabling faster training and quicker convergence when integrated with the VideoLM. \end{itemize}
+To this end, we use transformer-based encoders to aggregate the information of all motion vectors and residuals from a given GOP.
+These encoders are first pre-trained to adapt them to the space of the image encoder and then integrated with a VideoLM for end-to-end fine-tuning.
+Our model matches the performance of current open-weight VideoLMs and even surpasses them on several benchmarks despite using substantially fewer tokens.
+We extensively validate our approach across $14$ benchmarks, demonstrating consistent gains across general video QA, temporal and motion reasoning, long-form reasoning, and spatial scene understanding tasks.
+Our main contributions are as follows: \begin{itemize} \item We propose to encode videos for VideoLMs by leveraging codec primitives, preserving motion and appearance in temporal order.
+Codec primitives allow us to skip redundant RGB information, reducing the TTFT by up to $86$\% and token usage by up to $93$\%. \item We introduce a lightweight dual-branch architecture for encoding codec primitives, achieving substantially higher compression rates and lower token counts than traditional image-based encoders. \item We propose a pre-training framework for codec-primitive encoders that aligns their representation space with that of image encoders, enabling faster training and quicker convergence when integrated with the VideoLM. \end{itemize}